xmlui-org/xmlui-hello-world/README.md

 # xmlui-hello-world

-You can run this basic XMLUI demo locally
+This is the simplest possible XMLUI app.
+You can [download the release](https://github.com/xmlui-org/xmlui-hello-world/releases) to run it locally, or run it directly in a [playground](https://github.com/xmlui-org/xmlui-hello-world/edit/main/README.md).